 - Pews will be sanitized before and after Masses.

-- There will be boxes on either side of the communion rail to drop in your envelope and donations.
+- There are boxes by the exit doors to drop in your envelope and donations.

 - After you have received Holy Communion, you will need to exit the church through one of the metal doors near the St. Mary or St. Joseph altars.
 Please sanitize your hands as you leave.
 People may not stay around to socialize in church after Mass.